erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 Moving out to the `{x,_}` register could be optimized away if the compiler would emit the information that the value will not be used from the `{x,_}` register after the operation.

-The shown type-based optimizations actually gives more improvement for the `mcg35` generator since it has got more operations on the value after the initial input mask, but the `lcg35` is shorter to explain.